cloudforet-io/cloudforet-io.github.io/content/en/blog/article/how-to-contribute/index.md

 ---
 date: 2021-06-01
-title: "Contribute to SpaceONE Documentation"
+title: "Contribute to Cloudforet Documentation"
-linkTitle: "Contribute SpaceONE Documentation"
+linkTitle: "Contribute Cloudforet Documentation"
 description: "Find out how to contribute to and fill out the SpaceOne document."
 author: Seungho Jeong ([Linkedin](https://www.linkedin.com/in/seungho-jeong-79684b210/))
 ---

-This article shows how to contribute to SpaceONE Documentation.
+This article shows how to contribute to Cloudforet Documentation.
 The CI/CD pipeline of this document is built with githubaction and Kubernetes.

 # Pre-requisitions